Pressure Washing

 Pressure Washing bidding is open across the Houston metro:

-A standard two-car driveway typically bids $80–$180.
+A standard two-car driveway commonly runs $80–$180.
 Whole-house soft washing usually lands $250–$600 depending on stories and square footage, and a deck or patio commonly runs $150–$400.
 Because bids on doBid are scope-specific and competing, you see the real local rate for your surfaces rather than one shop's number.

 Pressure washing uses high-pressure water and is right for concrete, brick, and pavers.
 Soft washing uses low pressure plus a cleaning solution and is right for siding, screens, painted surfaces, and older wood that high pressure would damage.
 Experienced pros choose the method per surface — note any delicate areas in your post so bidders plan for it.